 Andrew George is an innovative strategic thinker with considerable experience in higher education, medical research, research ethics and international partnerships.
 He has occupied senior roles at Imperial College London and Brunel University London, where he was Deputy Vice Chancellor responsible for education, international partnerships and strategic projects.

-He has a variety of non-executive roles in the NHS, education and charity sectors and has contributed to research governance, in particular research ethics.
+He has a variety of non-executive roles in the NHS, education and charity sectors and has contributed to research governance, in particular research ethics and integrity.
 He has worked closely with business to address their needs, and to ensure that students are prepared for successful careers following graduation.